otacke/h5p-todo/README.md

 ### "view_h5p_contents" capability for WordPress plugin
 If set, users should at least be able to view the list of H5P contents (including the buttons that should be visible for viewing results and for editing content based on the other capabilities).

+### Image-Widget
+- Add option to include link to image.